melissadiep94/covid19-project/README.md

 ### IV.
 Vaccination Data

-## Consolidated Data / Additional Visualizations
+## Consolidated Data / Visualizations
-1. In preparation for further visualizations to show if there is correlation, we merged our data sources (CDC + USAfacts + Population data).
+1. In preparation for outputting visualizations to show if there is correlation, we merged our data sources (CDC + USAfacts + Population data).
 2. Then, we created a panda dataframe visualization in descending order from largest to smallest population size.
 3. We outputted linear regression and bar graph visualizations to show correlation between: